Slawek12Q/Automatic-testing-of-the-website/README.md

-# Automatic testing of the website
+# Automatic testing of the website.